Questions ▼

 Small intestine

-What type of tissue is responsible for the growth of roots in plants?
+Tissue responsible for root growth in plants?

 Meristem